zmap/zmap/README.md

 surveys.
 On a typical desktop computer with a gigabit Ethernet connection, ZMap is capable of scanning the entire public IPv4 address space on a single port in under 45 minutes.
-For example, sending a TCP SYN packet to every IPv4 address on port 25 to find all potential SMTP servers running on that port.
-With a 10gigE connection and [netmap](http://info.iet.unipi.it/~luigi/netmap/) or [PF_RING](http://www.ntop.org/products/packet-capture/pf_ring/), ZMap can scan the IPv4 address space in under 5 minutes.
+For example, sending a TCP SYN packet to every IPv4 address on port 25 to find potential SMTP servers.
+With a 10gigE connection and either [netmap](http://info.iet.unipi.it/~luigi/netmap/) or [PF_RING](http://www.ntop.org/products/packet-capture/pf_ring/), ZMap can scan the IPv4 address space in under 5 minutes.